 - Continued diversification of turbine technology whereby the largest rotor diameter turbines tend to be located in lower wind speed sites, but the number of turbine options for higher wind speed sites increases

-- Introduction of segmented blades allows for a common blade base to be married to a number of segmented blade tips, aiding in reducing blade production costs.
+- Introduction of segmented blades, which allows for a common blade base to be married to a number of segmented blade tips, helping reduce blade production costs

 - Taller towers that result in higher capacity factors for a given site that are due to the wind speed increase with elevation above ground level